adopted-ember-addons/ember-data-factory-guy/README.md

 - Support for **[ember-django-adapter](https://github.com/dustinfarris/ember-django-adapter)** usage is fried in since v2.6.1
 - Support for adding [meta data](https://github.com/danielspaniel/ember-data-factory-guy#using-add-method) to payloads for use with **ember-infinity** ie. => pagination
 - Support for adding headers to payloads

+**Why is FactoryGuy so awesome**
 - Since you using ember data, you don't need to create any ORM like things.
 - You don't need to add any files to re create all the relationships in your models and serializers
 - You don't have to setup anything.
 - Everything just works.

 Questions: Slack => [factory-guy](https://embercommunity.slack.com/messages/e-factory-guy/)